elidawson/elidawson/README.md

-### hi there 👋 i'm Eli Dawson.
-I'm a software engineer and a musician
+### hi there 👋 i'm Eli Dawson. i'm a software engineer and a musician

 [linkedin]: https://www.linkedin.com/in/elidawson/